 The Hybrid Scaffold pipeline first uses RefAligner to align in silico digested sequence maps with Bionano genome maps, and then calls the AssignAlignType.pl script to identify conflict junctions.
 The inputs to this script include XMAP and CMAP files generated from the alignment, the original sequences, and original Bionano genome maps.
 The script counts the number unaligned labels in each alignment, and the maximum number of unaligned labels tolerable can be specified in the assignAlignType.max\overhang field in the XML configuration file.
 Finally, the script outputs a list of alignments where conflicts have been found (assignAlignType.xmap).
 It also outputs two CMAP files that contain the remaining non-problematic sequences (assignAlignType\r.cmap) and genome maps (assignAlignType\q.cmap).
 Importantly, the Hybrid Scaffold pipeline outputs the file conflicts.txt that delineates the conflict junctions.
-The detailed format of the conflict file is described in Bionano document 30166.
+The detailed format of the conflict file is described in the Hybrid Scaffold Conflict Cut Status File Format Specification Sheet section of the OGM File Format Specification Sheet (CG-00045).

-Note that the output of the alignment of sequence with Bionano maps resides in the align0/ and align1/ subdirectories, and the output of conflict-detection resides in the assignAlignType/ sub-directory.
+NOTE: The output of the alignment of sequence with Bionano maps resides in the align0/ and align1/ sub-directories, and the output of conflict-detection resides in the assignAlignType/ sub-directory.
 The file conflicts.txt is an important file that shows the coordinates of where the sequence-to-map alignments stop prematurely.
-In the Figure 9 example, suppose that the IDs of the sequence and genome map are 18616 and 1210, respectively, the conflicts.txt file would look like the following table:
+In the Figure 9 example, suppose that the IDs of the sequence and genome map are 18616 and 1210, respectively.
+The conflicts.txt file would look like the following table: